 - 張佳鈺百天寫成四兒童讀物 (World Journal) – July 20, 2017

 Social Media: I relied heavily on social media to share my project.
-That required managing a content calendar across my Instagram, my personal Facebook, two Twitter handles, and occasionally my LinkedIn.
-With my experience in B2B paid social advertising largely using Twitter, Facebook, and LinkedIn, I experimented with Instagram advertising to drive awareness around my project.
+That required managing a content calendar on my Instagram, my personal Facebook, two Twitter handles, and occasionally my LinkedIn.
+With my experience in paid social media advertising, I experimented with Instagram advertising to drive awareness around my project.
 I wanted to keep the tone bold, animated, and authentic to my style.

 Event coordination: I also hosted a book launch event at Hazel Southern Bar & Kitchen among local friends in San Francisco to kick off my Kickstarter campaign.
 The book launch also coincided with NBA Finals Game 1 Warriors vs. Cavaliers.
 I got to showcase my books, the Warriors won, and everyone had a great time!
 Thanks again to everyone who came out to support!